 Substitutes are Library employees who float between the branches and other departments as needed.
-Library Branch Managers, Head of Public Services, Circulation Manager, and the Children's Librarian may request sub coverage in the event that an employee is absent.
+Branch and Department Managers may request substitute coverage in the event that an employee is absent.

-A best practice is to avoid approving leave or comp time for more than one employee in a day.
+Avoid approving leave or compensatory time for more than one employee in a day whenever possible.
 This prevents some coverage emergencies as it allows for illness and other unforeseen events.

-Requests for substitutes should be reserved for emergencies and when the absence of an employee would violate Library policy or disrupt Library services so that the branch may not remain open.
+Requests for substitutes should be reserved for emergencies and/or when the absence of an employee would violate Library policy or disrupt Library services so that the branch may not remain open.